 As you begin to learn Vietnamese, you’ll start not only with tones but also by learning the sounds of the Vietnamese alphabet.
 Vietnamese is a vowel-rich language with 11 simple vowels and a variety of sounds made by combining two or three vowels within the same syllable.
 While you’ll notice many similarities to the Latin alphabet, the letters f, j, w, and z are not part of the Vietnamese alphabet and are used only in foreign names and loanwords.

-Rosetta Stone strives to create immersive environments where language learners can hear and speak Vietnamese using contextualized situations rich with cues that stimulate deeper connections and better recall.
-Our Vietnamese lessons use this Dynamic Immersion® method to get beyond memorization and scale towards speaking Vietnamese with confidence in real-world conversations.
+Rosetta Stone strives to create immersive environments where language learners can hear and speak Vietnamese using contextualised situations rich with cues that stimulate deeper connections and better recall.
+Our Vietnamese lessons use this Dynamic Immersion® method to get beyond memorisation and scale towards speaking Vietnamese with confidence in real-world conversations.

 Learn Vietnamese Pronunciation

 You might assume that after learning a few sounds and getting the hang of Vietnamese tones, you’ll be ready to start acquiring mountains of vocabulary words, but that shouldn’t be the next step in your language learning journey.
 In addition to learning Vietnamese in context, a successful language-learning program should provide plenty of practise for pronunciation.
 After all, what good is knowing the words if you can’t understand the language in conversations with native speakers?